 - Monitoring and management tools.
-Because the directory proxy server uses many of the components of the UnboundID[®] Directory Server, it can leverage them to provide protocol support, logging, management tools for configuration and monitoring, schema, and so on.
+Because the directory proxy server uses many of the components of the UnboundID® Directory Server, it can leverage them to provide protocol support, logging, management tools for configuration and monitoring, schema, and so on.
 You can use the dsconfig tool and the Web-based administration console to manage the directory proxy server. - Multi-Platform Support.
-The UnboundID[®] Directory Proxy Server is a pure Java application and is certified VMWare Ready[TM].
-It is intended to run within the Java Virtual Machine on any Java 6 Standard Edition (SE) or Enterprise Edition (EE) certified platform including, but not limited to the following: - RedHat[®] Enterprise Linux[®] 5.5 (natively or running under VMWare[®] ESX 4.0 Update 2) - ➤ Oracle[®] Solaris[TM] 10 update 9 - ➤ RedHat[®] CentOS 5.5 and 6.2 - ≻ AIX[®] 6.1
+The UnboundID® Directory Proxy Server is a pure Java application and is certified VMWare ReadyTM.
+It is intended to run within the Java Virtual Machine on any Java Standard Edition (SE) or Enterprise Edition (EE) certified platform.
+For the list of supported platforms and Java versions, access your Customer Support Center portal or contact your authorized support provider.